History

 The Historical Reading of Religious Thought

-By Shaykh Haider Hobbollah Traditional mentalities were accustomed to eliminating the distinction between thought and reality in a sense, between the self and the other, between the subjective and the objective, between the mental and the external etc. in their perception and conception of human knowledge.
-When a researcher or thinker addresses a topic to … Read more
+By Shaykh Haider Hobbollah The traditional mindset was accustomed to eliminating the distinction between thought and reality in a sense, between the self and the other, between the subjective and the objective, between the mental and the external etc. in their perception and conception of human knowledge.
+When a researcher or thinker addresses a topic … Read more

 The Nail in the Door & the Conference of Baghdad’s Scholars